 Max Fordham is a multi-disciplinary engineering consultancy established in 1966 with offices in London, Cambridge, Manchester, Edinburgh and Bristol.
-We have a team of 10 specialist acousticians the majority of whom are based in our London Office in Camden Town.
+We have a team of 10 specialist acousticians based in London and Manchester.

-The main focus of our work is architectural acoustics but we also undertake a proportion of surveys, pre-completion tests and auralisation work.
-The majority of our projects are in the UK plus a few in Europe and the Middle-East.
+The main focus of our work is architectural acoustics but we also undertake a proportion of surveys, pre-completion tests and auralisation work in our newly commissioned 3D Ambisonics lab, SoundSpace.
+The majority of our projects are UK based, with a few in Europe and the Middle-East.

 We are an employee-owned business and more than half of the people who work for the practice are partners in the LLP.
-We have won a raft of employer awards including Building Magazine’s highest-rated engineering employer 2014 and inclusion in The Guardian’s UK300 Best Employers.
+We have won a raft of employer awards including Building Magazine’s highest-rated engineering employer 2017, winner of the ‘Diversity and Inclusion Award’ at the ACE Awards, and inclusion in The Guardian’s UK300 Best Employers.

 Alexandra Palace (Feilden Clegg Bradley Studios LLP)

 The refurbishment at the Grade II listed Alexandra Palace in north London encompasses the Theatre, BBC Studios and the East Court.
 The historic 1875 theatre will be brought back to life as a multi-purpose performance venue and the East Court will be refurbished to act as both a grand entrance foyer and flexible space for a variety of uses.